 On the right lower part of the interface, there are several important buttons you need to check.

 - Hardware Encoder - apply Intel/AMD/Nvidia when applicable when converting a DVD into H.264/H.265 for about 5x faster speed.

-- Safe Mode - a unique feature that will deal with most tough protections and avoid any scrambled outputs like Handbrake.
+- Safe Mode - a unique feature that will deal with most tough protections and avoid any pixelated or scrambled outputs like Handbrake.

 - High Quality Engine and Deinterlacing - two technologies from the company that can ensure the maximum output quality.

 Step 5: Click Run and Start Ripping.
 The Hardware Encoder will speed up the ripping process and finish the task within minutes.